MicrosoftDocs/power-platform/power-platform/admin/21vianet-support.md

 ## Assisted technical support through 21Vianet

-If you experience a technical issue with your Dynamics 365 apps deployment, report it to 21Vianet through the [O365 Portal](https://portal.partner.microsoftonline.cn/) or by calling the support hotline at +86 400-089-0365.
+If you experience a technical issue with your deployment, report it to 21Vianet through the [O365 Portal](https://portal.partner.microsoftonline.cn/) or by calling the support hotline at +86 400-089-0365.
 Technical support hours of operations are Monday through Friday during local business hours, 9:00 to 18:00 China Standard Time (CST).

 A *service request* (SR) is handled within hours depending on the severity of its impact to your business: